sathyamus/ReadME/API.md

     Use a logging framework
     Use testing slices to make your testing easier and more focused https://spring.io/blog/2016/08/30/custom-test-slice-with-spring-boot-1-4
+    ConfigOnProperty
+        Dynamically instantiate the class based on a toggle

 Clean Architecture with Uncle Bob https://www.e4developer.com/2018/07/14/discovering-clean-architecture-with-uncle-bob/